ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ## Bonus: How to scale application to millions of users

 When you need to be able to serve millions of users, the application should be able to scale horizontally and vertically.
-With the setup described above, the application can be scaled horizontally by adding more instances of the application and load balancers.
+Described setup fulfills the requirements for horizontal scaling, but vertical scaling is also needed.

 * Horizontal scaling
-  * Add automatic scaling for the application instances (or add enough instances).
+  * __Auto-scaling__: Automatically add or remove application instances based on demand.

 * Vertical scaling
-  * Add more resources to the systems.
+  * __Increase Resources__: Add more CPU, memory, or storage to existing servers.
-  * Add read replica for DB for reporting and alaytics.
+  * __Database Optimization__: Use read replicas for reporting and analytics to reduce the load on the main database.

 # Links